 Excellent supervision: Benefit from a professional and challenging relationship with your supervisory team, drawn from experienced academics working at the forefront of their disciplines.

 Resources: Access to the University of Worcester’s virtual resources and its state of the art library facilities.
-The Institute of Science and the Environment has a number of laboratories and other specialist facilities available to your course.
+The School of Science and the Environment has a number of laboratories and other specialist facilities available to your course.
 In addition to the large laboratory in the Darwin building, there are five other laboratories.
 The River Science team at Worcester have an excellent range of resources available to support your learning and your research project, including; field equipment for flow monitoring, water quality assessment, remote sensing & surveying; laboratory equipment for water quality analysis; and computer software for statistical analysis of data, GIS and image analysis.

 Postgraduate Loans of up to £10,609 are now available for UK students.
 For more information visit our postgraduate loans page.